-If you are studying at another Danish department, but would like to take individual courses at the Department of Political Science, you should apply to become a credit student.
-Credit students are admitted to one or more subjects for one semester at a time.
+If you are studying at another Danish department and would like to take individual courses at the Department of Political Science, you can apply to become a credit student.
+Credit students are admitted to one or more courses for one semester at a time.

-If you are studying outside of Denmark or if you have already completed your studies, but would like to take a few additional subjects, you should apply to the Open University.
+If you are studying outside of Denmark or if you have already completed your studies, but would like to take a few additional subjects, you can apply through the Open University.

 How do you qualify for the credit students’ programme?